Exclusive: Fearing shortages, EU may deploy emergency funds in COVID-19 vaccine race

 The EU in March also began to set aside 380 million euros to build a stockpile of medical equipment, medicines and vaccines.

-The head of French pharmaceutical giant Sanofi, which is also a global leader in vaccine making, warned the EU in April that in the current pandemic the manufacturing of vaccines posed more challenges than their actual development.
+The head of French pharmaceutical giant Sanofi (SASY.PA), which is also a global leader in vaccine making, warned the EU in April that in the current pandemic the manufacturing of vaccines posed more challenges than their actual development.

 “There is less concern about finding a successful vaccine than there is about making the volumes needed,” Paul Hudson said.